Wheel Alignment and Wheel Balance

 Excessive vibration in your steering wheel is an indication of poor wheel balance.
 Tires and wheels inherently have some imperfections so in order to ensure that they are evenly balanced for a smooth ride, most tire shops use tire balancing equipment that tells the tire technician of where the imperfections may lie.
 The technician then adds wheel weights to the tire and wheel assembly in order to correct the problem.

 It is our recommendation, along with several other reputable sources that you get your tires aligned at the time of new tire purchase.
 We hope these answers were helpful and gave you some useful insight into wheel alignment and wheel balance.
-Remember, if you have any questions or would like our experts to take a look under the hood, schedule an appointment today at one of our 11 VA Tire and Auto locations located across Northern Virginia.
+Remember, if you have any questions or would like our experts to take a look under the hood, schedule an appointment today at one of our locations.